Balika Badhu (1967 film)

-Balika Badhu is a 1967 Bengali film, starring Moushumi Chatterjee as the title character.
+Balika Badhu is a 1967 Bengali romantic film, starring Moushumi Chatterjee as the title character.
 It was directed by Tarun Majumdar.
 The film is based on the novel of the same name by Bimal Kar.
 The film was remade in Hindi in 1976, which was also directed by Majumdar.

 Plot

 The movie is about child marriage, a custom that was prevalent amongst various Indian societies.
 Set during British Raj in India, the movie tells the story of a village schoolboy Amal, who is married to a younger girl named Rajni.
 Left together for a few days, as a part of the ritual of childhood marriage, the two develop friendship and love.
 Rajni must soon return to her parents’ house, while Amal continues with his studies at home with Masterji, an elderly teacher.
 His life is enlivened occasionally when Rajni is permitted to visit.

 Though Rajni's next visit is scheduled for Durga Puja, she fails to make it.
 Instead, she arrives during Vijayadashami, to stay for a couple of nights, before going on a proposed, long pilgrimage with her family.
 However, the British Police arrest Masterji for being a "freedom fighter", harboring and training fugitives, and making explosives.
 How this incident affects Amal and Rajni forms the rest of the story.